HeddaJohnsen2/Fram-Website-/README.md

 - npm run start
   This will start a local server that you open in you web browser.

+if an error occurs with the address already being in use. change the const PORT = 8080; in the server.js file, to another number.

 API KEYS:

 Google: